angr/angr-doc/docs/claripy.md

 Claripy will never pass an object to any backend private function that did not originate as a return value from a private or public function of that backend.
 One exception to this is `convert()` and `_convert()`, as Claripy can try to stuff anything it feels like into _convert() to see if the backend can handle that type of object.

-### Model Objects
+### Backend Objects

-To perform actual, useful computation on ASTs, Claripy uses model objects.
+To perform actual, useful computation on ASTs, Claripy uses backend objects.
-A model object is a result of the operation represented by the AST.
+A `BackendObject` is a result of the operation represented by the AST.
-Claripy expects these objects to be returned from the backends, and will pass such objects into that backend's other functions.
+Claripy expects these objects to be returned from their respective backends, and will pass such objects into that backend's other functions.